albertojulian/mada-driver-assistant/README.md

 ### Text To speech
 Text-to-speech functionality is currently very simple:
-- a call to Google's gtts service, which takes a text and delivers an audio file of the spoken text
+- a call to Google's gtts remote service, which takes a text and delivers an audio file of the spoken text
 - a call to macOS `afplay` command, which takes an audio file and plays it

 ### Driver Agent Usage example: event driven action